novuhq/novu/docs/docs/guides/subscribers-migration.md

 3. Used to make sure data is updated and available
 4. Easy to do

-## Bulk subscribers migration using mock data csv file
+## Bulk subscribers migration using mock data CSV file

-Here, `mock_data.csv` file is a csv file having mock data.
-Below script will read this csv file and create new subscriber in Novu.
-Change example variables values like `API_KEY` value with your own valid values.
+Here, `mock_data.csv` file is a CSV file having mock data.
+The below script will read this CSV file and create a new subscriber in Novu.
+Change example variables values like `API_KEY` value with your valid values.
 Download `mock_data.csv` file from [here](/csv/mock_data.csv).

 :::info
-`mock_data.csv` file should be in same directory of script
+`mock_data.csv` file should be in the same directory of script
 :::

 <Tabs groupId="language" queryString>